skyylex/skyylex.github.io/_posts/2017-02-28-nsobject-internals-autorelease_and_autoreleasepool.md

             - `delete deathptr;`
         - `while (deathptr != this);` // go back and destroy if all later pages

 It's 2 step clean up.
-First move deep to the newest pages which are below the boundary page and perfom release for all stored there object.
+First move deeply to the newest pages which are below the boundary page and perfom release for all stored there object.
 After all required autorelease objects will be released, destroy all related pages.
 Pretty simple, isn't it?

 **Summary.**